 One of the most beloved products of our country is found in the Colombian Massif, on the slopes of the Laboyos Valley and its surroundings.
 It’s the coffee of Huila, a delicacy that today employs 74% of all farmers in the department for its production.
-The most welcoming beverage on Earth has found a fertile home in the mountains of Huila alongside yucca crops, fruit trees, sugarcane and bananas.
+Here, coffee of Colombian origin has found a fertile home in the mountains of Huila alongside yucca crops, fruit trees, sugarcane and bananas.

-But what do we mean when we talk about the most welcoming beverage?
+But what do we mean when we talk about coffee of Colombian origin?
 Well, a variety of unique flavors, nourished by the volcanic soil and the combined work of thousands of families in the area, render this coffee a unique, wholesome experience.
 Since Huila isn’t just the birthplace of the Magdalena River, but also produces some of the best coffees on Earth, we wouldn’t want you to miss the opportunity to taste it.

 Thousands of hands and a shared knowledge: the secret behind flavor